 Track Changes, for instance, enables the user to make changes and add comments without affecting the original text.
 The text below is an example of what a reviewed document might look like with Track Changes turned on.

 Using the Reviewing Toolbar, the author can review the changes and comments one by one, accepting or rejecting each change as appropriate.
 (To access Word's reviewing tools, select View > Toolbars > Reviewing from the menu bar.)

 To learn more about the Reviewing Toolbar and how to use Track Changes, select Microsoft Office Word Help* from Word's Help menu and search for the word "markup."
-A list of related Help topics displays.

 * Word 2003.
 Wording may vary slightly in previous versions